isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 ##### Dress Code

-*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
+*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.&nbsp;
 *   Students are strongly encouraged to have name tags on their school uniform and PE attire.
 *   All shoes must be predominantly black and accompanied by ONLY black laces with full-length black school socks.
 Socks with sports brand logos and low ankle socks are not permitted.
 *   PE t-shirts must be tucked in at all times.